learn-co-students/objc-Blocks-000/README.md

                   cancelBlock:(AlertBlock)cancelBlock;
 ```

-**TapBlock, ShouldEnableBlock and AlertBlock are typedefs that describe the blocks used in each method parameter.**
+**TapBlock, ShouldEnableBlock and AlertBlock are placeholders.
+You should actually write the method signature**

 ```objc